d-mcneil/d-mcneil/README.md

-# JavaScript and Python developer.
+# JavaScript and Python Developer
 - My interests in web development lie in the back end, but I do have experience with React.
 I'm also interested in software development.
 - Programming is fascinating to me because of the problem solving process it implements.
 There is great power in the idea of dividing a big problem into small chunks and putting those small chunks together to solve the problem.